 Be selected in a fair and transparent public process.

 Q: How many works of art are there in Denver?
 Is it all painting and sculpture?

-Denver’s collection totals over 300+ pieces, but many are historic pieces, and many are donations from outside donors.
+Denver’s collection totals more than 300 pieces, but many are historic pieces, and many are donations from outside donors.
 Public Art is certainly not limited to the more traditional art forms.
 Denver’s Public Art Program has pieces in its collection that include sound art, projection and light-based works, interactive new media pieces, temporary fiber-based works, and even performance-based works.
 Check out the entire collection here or download our Public Art Guide.

 Q: How does the art selection process work?

 Denver’s Public Art is selected in a fair and transparent process by a Project Selection Panel comprised of a balance of community members who live or work near the project site and members who are more widely experienced and knowledgeable about art.
 These varying viewpoints will help the panels make the best possible selections of art.
 The Selection Panel is responsible for reviewing the site, establishing criteria and writing a call for entry, reviewing applications and selecting and interviewing semi-finalists and finalists.
 Once an artist (or group of artists) are chosen, the selection is forwarded to the Public Art Committee, the Commission on Cultural Affairs and finally the Mayor for approval.
 For more information about Public Art policies, visit our guidelines and policies page.

 Q: I’d like to volunteer as a juror—how do I do that?

 The public art staff is always looking for open-minded, enthusiastic jurors to help us in the art selection process!
 Send us an email with your name and address and brief background information to: email@example.com or call 720-865-5563 and speak with a public art staff member.